 \subsection{Simple Linear Iterative Clustering (SLIC):}

-\textbf{Distance Measure}, the SLIC algorithm computes the distance between a pixel and a superpixel center using a combination of colour and spatial distances\cite{achanta_slic_2012}.
-The distance in CIELAB (International Commission on Illumination) colour space is given by:
+\textbf{Distance Measure}, the SLIC algorithm computes the distance between a pixel and a superpixel center using a combination of color and spatial distances\cite{achanta_slic_2012}.
+The distance in CIELAB (International Commission on Illumination) color space is given by: